HAL94/ng-taskmen/README.md

 # Ng Taskmen

-A simple app to keep track of expenses and income.
+A simple app composed of small suite of apps to keep track of expenses and income, communicate with users, manage tasks and possibly more.

 ## Stack:
 - Firebase as a Backend